 Crucially the SLA can also help the business to drive better behaviours in other parts of the organisation.
-It is sometimes easier to justify tweaks to processes in order to keep your outsourcing costs down than it is to point out inefficient parts of the organisation – for example in sales invoicing and cash collection (two key processes in any successful SME).
+It is sometimes easier to justify tweaks to processes to keep your outsourcing costs down than to point out inefficient parts of the organisation – for example in sales invoicing and cash collection (two key processes in any successful SME).

-The SLA depersonalises the outsourcing service, focusing instead on the work being delivered to quality and to timescales NOT on the individual doing the work.
-Through the SLA a business has full and absolute power and control over the service.
+The SLA depersonalises the outsource accounting service, focusing instead on the work being delivered to quality and timescales, not on the individual doing the work.
+Through the SLA, a business has full and absolute power and control over the service.
 It is much, much harder when dealing with employees.

-Too often the salary cost is reviewed only as one or two lines in the profit and loss account page of a set of management accounts.
-Senior management rarely look at the equation of value versus cost.
+The salary cost is often reviewed only as one or two lines in the profit and loss account page of a set of management accounts.
+Senior management rarely looks at the equation of value versus cost.
 How many companies measure the output and value of their employees?
 How many companies set out a detailed service level agreement (SLA) for each employee?
 How many companies measure performance each month against the SLA before they pay an individual’s salary?
 Our staff are answerable for their time.
 This is rarely the case with employees.